SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

   - IF `parentNameUsageID` _is null_ and you do not use the `Settings` option, the names will be entered (again) as children of `Root` and will say `[GENUS Unspecified]`.
 These would need to be cleaned up by hand after import.
 - Your data in your spreadsheet first goes through a `Staging` step.
 You will be able to edit data in each cell at the point, if need be, before you click on `Import`.
 - Each name you want to import must have its own record row in your dataset.
 For example, if you will be including **higher classification** data, each of those higher taxa must have their own row.
 If not, your higher classification data for each taxa **will not import.**
-- Your dataset needs to be in xlsx, comma (csv), or tab-separated (txt) format.
+- Your dataset needs to be in xlsx, comma (csv), or tab-separated (txt, tsv) format.
 - For best results for how diacritics are handled (like umlauts or tildas), ensure your data are UTF-8 encoded.

 :::tip